ViewComponent/view_component/README.md

       create  app/components/example_component/example_component.html.erb
 ```

-#### Component inside Sidecar directory
+#### Component file inside Sidecar directory

-ViewComponents also support the possibility of placing the Ruby component class inside the sidecar directory, grouping all related files in the same folder.
+It's also possible to place the Ruby component file inside the sidecar directory, grouping all related files in the same folder:

 _Note: Avoid giving your containing folder the same name as your `.rb` file or there will be a conflict between Module and Class definitions_